taneli1/projectar/README.md

 # projectar

-Furniture shop with possibility to test out how the products look in a room with augmented reality.
+Furniture shop with the possibility to test out how the products look in a room with augmented reality.

 # Setup